nishic0des/devsolve/README.md

-# npmPleaserun
+# DevSolve

 ## Overview

-npmPleaserun is not just another Q&A platform—it's Stack Overflow supercharged!
+DevSolve is not just another Q&A platform—it's Stack Overflow supercharged!
 Instead of sifting through endless lines of text-based answers, get direct, engaging, and clear video explanations from experts and fellow developers.
 Whether you're debugging a tricky error, learning a new framework, or looking for best practices, npmPleaserun provides an immersive and dynamic way to learn.

 ## Features